JoseRicoCct/Capstone_MScData_Sept23_SB/FLServer/README.md

 This project demonstrates the implementation of a **Federated Learning (FL) Cross-Client Horizontal Server**.
 Users can replicate the experiment by following the steps below.

 ## Project Directory Structure
-Below is the directory structure of the **FL Cross-Client Horizontal Server**.
-The layout below shows all the components that integrate the artifact.
+Below is the directory structure for this repository **FL Cross-Client Horizontal Server**.
+The layout shows all the components that make up the artifact.

 ## Project Directory Structure
-Below is the directory structure of the **FL Cross-Client Horizontal Server**.
+Below is the directory structure for this repository **FL Cross-Client Horizontal Server**.
 The layout below shows all the components that integrate the artifact.
 ```bash
 FLServer/
 ├── JNs/